SUNDAY SERVICE TIMES

-Prayers for those in service to our country: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including Harrison Plunkett, Jack Boger, Thomas Webber, Steven Leforge, Sean Graham and Brandon Rudder.
+Prayers for those in service to our country: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including Harrison Plunkett, Jack Boger, Steven Leforge, Sean Graham and Brandon Rudder.
 Defend them day by day with your heavenly grace; strengthen them in their trials and temptations; give them courage to face the perils which beset them; and grant them a sense of your abiding presence wherever they may be; through Jesus Christ our Lord.
 Amen.

 Prayers for the marriage of Megan Elizabeth Ernst and Gregory Tipton on July 30.

 Prayers of Thanksgiving for the life of Raymond Wilks and Michael Crawford; and the birth of Finnley Tegan Luce, daughter of Jessica and Will Luce, and granddaughter of Anita and David Brensinger.